fzehracetin/flight-system-which-uses-mysql-database/README.md

 ### Resources:

-1. To learn MYSQL, you can watch this: https://youtu.be/HXV3zeQKqGY
+1. For learning MYSQL, you can watch this: https://youtu.be/HXV3zeQKqGY

-2. To do connection between MYSQL and Java watch this: https://youtu.be/2i4t-SL1VsU
+2. For doing connection between MYSQL and Java watch this: https://youtu.be/2i4t-SL1VsU